 - f.
-Retiree Benefits The District agrees to provide retiree medical, dental, and basic life/AD&D insurance for the duration of the careers of current employees as of October 1, 2008 and for the remainder of their lives.
+Retiree Benefits The District agrees to provide retiree medical, dental, and basic life/AD&D insurance for the duration of the careers of current employees as of 10/01/08 and for the remainder of their lives (Exhibit "A").
 The District cannot agree to guarantee retiree dependent coverage.
 The District reserves the right to modify the retiree medical, dental and basic life/AD&D, including plan design and/or changes in insurance carrier.
-It is the express intent of the District to afford retiree medical, dental and basic life/AD&D for those currently employed as of October 1, 2008 for the remainder of their lives and that these benefits are vested without reservation.
-(Exhibit "B") - g.
-Reopener for Health/Dental Due to escalating health care costs and the ongoing work of the employee Health Benefits Committee, the parties agree to reopen this Agreement to review the health care benefits for the purpose of reaching mutually acceptable changes to them.
-If modifications to the benefits, eligibility for coverage, or any other provisions of the benefit plans covered by this MOU will be modified during the term of this Memorandum, it is agreed that the District and Union will reopen the Agreement to meet and confer and determine how such mandated changes will be implemented, and to include addressing other health plan options.
+It is the express intent of the District to afford retiree medical, dental and basic life/AD&D for those currently employed as of 10/01/08 for the remainder of their lives and that these benefits are vested without reservation. - Reopener for Health/Dental Due to the escalating health care costs and the ongoing work of g. the employee Health Benefits Committee, the parties agree to reopen this Agreement to review the health care benefits for the purpose of reaching mutually acceptable changes to them.
+If modifications to the benefits, eligibility for coverage, or any other provisions of the benefit plans covered by this Memorandum will be modified or may be affected by the ACA during the term of this Agreement, it is agreed that the District and Union will reopen this Agreement to meet and confer and determine how such mandated changes will be implemented, and to include addressing other health plan options.
 The District will provide the Union a 30-day notification and information period to review any and all benefit elements for the purpose of meet and confer.
-This provision in no way shall abrogate the Union's rights to any of the Meyers-Milias-Brown Act (Government Code §3500, et seq.) including the District's obligations to meet and consult, meet and confer over implementation and impacts, or meet and confer over mandatory subjects of bargaining pursuant to existing law up to and including fact-finding and impasse procedures consistent with the current "EERR".
+This provision in no way shall abrogate the Union's rights to any provision of the Meyers-Milias-Brown Act (Government Code §3500, et seg.) including the District's obligations to meet and consult, meet and confer over implementation and impacts, or meet and confer over mandatory subjects of bargaining pursuant to existing law up to and including fact-finding and impasse procedures consistent with the current "EERR".